ethereum/py-evm/docs/guides/evm/creating_opcodes.rst

 Sometimes it may be helpful to share common logic between similar opcodes, or the same opcode across multiple fork rules.
-In these cases, implementing opcodes as classes *may* be the right choices.
-This is as simple as implementing a ``__call__`` method on your class which conforms to the opcode API, taking a single `~evm.vm.computation.Computation` instance as the sole argument.
+In these cases, implementing opcodes as classes *may* be the right choice.
+This is as simple as implementing a ``__call__`` method on your class which conforms to the opcode API, taking a single :class:`~evm.vm.computation.Computation` instance as the sole argument.

 .. code-block:: python